Spelis/nvim-dbview/README.md

 ```
 :DBQuery path/to/database.db
 ```
-(This opens a text input where you enter your query.)
+(This opens a text input where you enter your query)

 ### Auto-open `.db` files
 `.db` files are automatically opened using the dbviewer.